-It only takes 20 minutes for your health to start to improve when you quit smoking as your heart rate decreases and within a day the level of carbon monoxide you breath out will also decrease dramatically.
+It takes just 20 minutes for your health to begin improving after quitting smoking, with your heart rate decreasing.
+Within a day, the level of carbon monoxide you breathe out also drops significantly.

-Making the decision to quit can be a big deal and is different for everyone.
-Here’s a few tips to give yourself the best chance of success.
+Making the decision to quit can be a big step and looks different for everyone.
+Here are a few tips to give yourself the best chance of success.

 Set a quit date